yahoo/hecate/README.md

 -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
  HECATE Copyright 2016 Yahoo Inc.
- * Licensed under the terms of the Apache 2.0 License.
-See LICENSE file in the project root for terms.
    Developed by : Yale Song (yalesong@yahoo-inc.com)
    Built on  : 11:46:03 Aug 11 2016
 -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=